 I kept my husband amused by yabbering away.
 Finding sticks, and rocks, and acorn tops to play with along the way.
 When I could see the end in sight, I showed him my legs weren’t completely dead, doing some squats and a tree pose.

-I was excited that I had conquered Dragon’s Tooth, earned a little outdoorsy credit (and didn’t have to pee in the woods)!
+I was excited that I had conquered the Dragon’s Tooth Trail, earned a little outdoorsy credit (and didn’t have to pee in the woods)!

 Let your light shine!